 Conclusion

-This article answers how to print gridlines with fill color in excel in a quick and easy way.
-Make sure to download the practice files.
+This article answers how to print gridlines with fill color in Excel in a quick and easy way.
+Make sure to download the practice file from above.
 Hope you found it helpful.
 Please inform us in the comment section about your experience.
-We, the Exceldemy team, are happy to answer your queries.
 Keep learning and keep growing!